mrtejesh-tm/wdio-json-html-reporter/README.md

 ## CLI Usage

-In addition to integrating with WebDriverIO, you can also run the HTML report generator directly from the command line using the built‑in CLI.
+In addition to integrating with WebDriverIO, you can also run the HTML report generator directly from the command line using the built-in CLI.

 **Example:**